ops-tools/ops-docker/README.md

 > Configurable docker deployment tool in pure bash

-ops-docker – is a single bash script that could perform standard deploy tasks in a simple and performant way using tools you already have in your systems for decades or so.
+ops-docker – is a single bash script that can perform standard deploy tasks in a simple and performant way using tools you already have in your systems for decades or so.

 ### Why?